nekocakekitsu/walls/README.md

 ***hey you, yes you!***

-wanna add your own photos to this repo? simply create a merge request with the photo attached in to a suitable folder or create your own folder if needed
+wanna add your own photos to this repo? simply create a merge request with the photo attached in to a suitable folder or create your own folder if needed.

+also, check the rules for uploading wallpapers below